liticia222/liticia222/README.md

 - 🌱 I’m currently learning it
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me moussouniliticia@gmail.com
-- ⚡ Fun fact: like tolkig
+- ⚡ Fun fact: like tolking

 <!---
 liticia222/liticia222 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.